Mulc1b3R/agent-orange/README.md

 <br>

-Agent Orange GPT lies somewhere between Chat gpt and Auto gpt , configure tasks and research projects for the Agent to work on while you while you are doing othet things.
+Agent Orange GPT lies somewhere between Chat gpt and Auto gpt , configure tasks and research projects for the Agent to work on while you are doing other things.
-The AI will configure it's own research methods depending on the specific prompt you provide and return all the results as it gathers information, once you set it a "mission" it will work on "autopilot" while you work on other related or unrelted things.
+The AI will configure it's own research methods depending on the specific prompt you provide and return all the results as it gathers information, once you set it a "mission" it will work on "auto pilot" while you work on other related or unrelated things...

 An example of a "Mission" may be    "Research information related to the original BTC wallet belonging to Satoshi Nakamoto."
-The Agent will then

 ## Tech stack